 People love free shipping.
 In fact, it’s the top reason why 79.8% of shoppers in the US choose Amazon over any other company.

-So, if you are looking to compete with Amazon delivery, and other giants like Walmart, Dominoes, Alibaba, AliExpress, you have to expand your offer to include free delivery.
+So, if you are looking to know how to compete with Amazon delivery, and other giants like Walmart, Dominoes, Alibaba, AliExpress, you have to expand your offer to include free delivery.

 However, many organizations are reluctant.
 Whenever someone puts the word FREE near a product or service offered, most companies assume they will lose money.
 But that’s not the case here.

-If you increase the time it takes to fulfill an order and establish more expensive delivery options, you can offer free delivery without losing any money.
+If you increase the time it takes to fulfil an order and establish more expensive delivery options, you can offer free delivery without losing any money.